rayocta303/ESP8266-Range-Extender-GUI/README.md

 #Booting ES8266 First Time
 The ESP8266-Range-Extender-GUI starts with the following default configuration:

-SSID: Artask Range Extender
+SSID: ESP-148135
 Password: none
 Network: 192.168.0.254
-After first boot (or factory reset) it will offer a WiFi network with an open AP and the ssid "Artask Range Extender ".
+After first boot (or factory reset) it will offer a WiFi network with an open AP and the ssid "ESP-148135".
 It does not yet try to automatically re-connect to an uplink AP (as it does not know a valid ssid or password).

 Connect to this WiFi network and do the basic configuration either via a simple web interface.